-Confectionery: includes cereal bars, processed fruit bars, non-choco not containing sugar), chocolate in any form (except hot chocolate), and or partially coated with chocolate and any chocolate-flavoured substance
+Confectionery: includes cereal bars, processed fruit bars, non-chocolate confectionary (whether or not containing sugar), chocolate in any form (except hot chocolate), any product containing or wholly or partially coated with chocolate and any chocolate-flavoured substance.
+Cocoa is permitted.